therealnoof/terraform-aws-sslo-lab/README.md

 Terraform code to deploy a SSLO lab in AWS...aka Lab in a Box.

-##Caution, this code deploys actual AWS infrastructure, therefore this will cost $, loot, ends, greenbacks...etc.
+##Caution, this code deploys actual AWS infrastructure, therefore this will cost $.
 Deploy at your own peril.##

+##For Lab or demostration purposes only do not use this for a productionn environment.
+Contact F5 Sales team for help##

 This IaC supports a L3 Reverse Proxy Inbound SSLO topology.